 Engaged Students and Supportive Parents

 One of the great things about being an elementary principal is having the chance to see students excited as they walk through our doors each morning and depart in the afternoon.
 I am grateful that our students have a passion for learning and are engaged in daily lessons/learning opportunities.
 We have great kids at our schools which makes our work extremely enjoyable.
 Our families and parents play a huge role in the success of our schools.
 They believe in what we are trying to accomplish and do all that they can to support us in the process.
-Family involvement is at an all-time high @EpworthElem and @FESBobcats, and we are extremely grateful for all of the support.
+Family engagement is at an all-time high @EpworthElem and @FESBobcats, and we are extremely grateful for all of the support.

 I cannot stress enough how fortunate I am to serve as a elementary school principal in public education.
 We are presented with many daily challenges, but also with many rewards that indicate we are making differences in the lives of young people.
 It's a great time to be in education, and I am so grateful for the opportunity.